wso2/kubernetes-is/advanced/is-pattern-1/README.md

 | `wso2.deployment.wso2is.resources.limits.cpu`                               | The maximum amount of CPU that should be allocated for a Pod                              | 4000m                       |
 | `wso2.deployment.wso2is.config`                                             | Custom deployment configuration file (`<WSO2IS>/repository/conf/deployment.toml`)         | -                           |

-**Note**: The above mentioned default, minimum resource amounts for running WSO2 Identity Server profiles are based on its [official documentation](https://is.docs.wso2.com/en/latest/setup/installation-prerequisites/).
+> The above mentioned default, minimum resource amounts for running WSO2 Identity Server profiles are based on its [official documentation](https://is.docs.wso2.com/en/latest/setup/installation-prerequisites/).

 ###### Centralized Logging Configurations